ChannelsΒΆ

 }

 This message suggests that the AI Agent working on the Cognigy.AI side has finished its task.
-It also means that control is handed over to the logic within the Genesys architect flow.
+Also, the message means that the control is handed over to the logic within the Genesys architect flow.

 Bandwidth